 This is the universal foundation for most pour-over brewers.
 Once you have mastered this rhythm, you can fine-tune ratios and pour patterns for each specific device.

 Place the paper filter in the brewer and rinse it with hot water.
-This may help remove any traces of paper taste and preheats your equipment.
-It will also make the filter remain in place.
-Discard the rinse water.
+This removes any traces of paper taste, preheats your equipment, and helps the filter stay in place.
+Discard the rinse water before adding your coffee.

 4. Bloom

 Add the grounds to your brewer, then pour about 40 grams of water evenly to saturate them.
-You will see bubbles form; this is CO₂ escaping from freshly roasted coffee.
-Let it bloom for 30–45 seconds.
+You will see bubbles form as CO2 escapes from freshly roasted coffee.
+Let it bloom for 30 to 45 seconds.
+If your beans are within three days of roasting, extend the bloom by an additional 20 to 30 seconds to allow the extra CO2 to fully escape before continuing your pour.

 When the dripping stops, remove the filter, swirl the coffee gently to mix layers, and enjoy immediately.

-Once you have brewed a few cups, start adjusting one variable at a time: grind finer to slow the brew, add grounds for stronger flavor, or grind coarser to shorten the brew time.
+Once you have brewed a few cups, start adjusting one variable at a time: grind finer to slow the brew, add more coffee for stronger flavor, or grind coarser to shorten the brew time.
 A small change makes a big difference.

 Popular Pour-Over Brewers